While it sounds so simple, there are certain things you need to know about how to properly water plants.

 Growth period and size of your plants

-It should be apparent that the age of your plant plays a direct role in how much you should water it.
-You will start out watering very lightly, and likely infrequently.
+It should be clear that the age of your plant plays a direct role in how much you should water it.
+You will start out watering very lightly, and likely not often.

-But as your plant grows, you'll need to increase the amount you watering as well.
+But as your plant grows, you'll need to increase the amount you water as well.

 Drainage of your media

-Another important factor going into how often and how much you need to water your plants is the particular media you are using.
+There are other important factors that go into how often and much you need to water your plants.
+The media you are using factors in as well.